fetaro/rbatch/README.md

 ```

 ### External Command Wrapper
-RBatch wrap external command (such as 'ls')
+RBatch provide a function which wrap external command (such as 'ls').

+And, the function return simple hash object which contain command's STDOUT, STDERR ,and exit status.

 sample
 ```